TZstatsADS/ProjectACS-s16c1t9-MajorMatters/output/README.md

 3. Major Categories

  * Data: **FOD1P** column (Field of Degree 1st Entry)
  * Classification standard comes from the U.S. Census Bureau
  * 15 Categories in total
-# We then track the outflow of majors into different occupations.
+ * We then track the outflow of majors into different occupations.
-3. Age : **AGEP**
-4. Wage: **WAGP** (Wage in the past 12 months)

- * Classification standard comes from the U.S. Census Bureau
- * 15 Categories in total
-# We then track the outflow of majors into different occupations

 Engineering                          | Education